pathikrit/bond_ladder_calculator/README.md

 ![fidelity.png](fidelity.png)

-3. Modify first few lines of [main.py](main.py) to specify your target cashflow and path to above downloaded files.
+3. Modify last few lines of [main.py](main.py) to specify your target cashflow and path to above downloaded files.

 4. Run:
 ```